 Supplementary employment

-Self-employed and employed Skilled Workers are allowed to undertake secondary work, in certain circumstances.
+Self-employed and employed Skilled Workers are allowed to undertake additional work, in certain circumstances.
 The Home Office define this as ‘supplementary employment’ and the work must meet all of the following requirements:

 - it must be for no more than 20 hours a week; and